ZOASR/deno-drizzle/README.md

 > You need to rerun the `generate` and `push` tasks everytime you modify your schema

-In `main.ts` you can write all your queries and regular ORM stuff and it will run inside your deno environment ten run :
+In `main.ts` you can write all your queries and regular ORM stuff and it will run inside your deno environment then run :

 ```bash
 $ deno task dev